 Research Development - Research Development staff review grant proposal drafts for individual faculty members upon request.
 This does not include a technical review of the disciplinary content, but rather, it is a review of the proposal organization, grammar and sentence structure, adherence to specific program guidelines and NDSU policy, completeness, and readability.
 Enough time must be allowed before the proposal deadline for this review to take place.
 To inquire about this service, email email@example.com.

-Sponsored Programs Administration budget review - Before you can submit a grant from NDSU, you will need to get a budget review done by Sponsored Programs Administration and a signed letter from the Authorized Representative.
+Sponsored Programs Administration budget review - Before you can submit a grant proposal from NDSU, you will need to get a budget review done by Sponsored Programs Administration and a signed letter from the Authorized Representative.
 Plan to submit your materials to SPA at least three business days before your planned date of submission to the grant agency.

 Ag Budget Office - If you’re working with a collaborator from CAFSNR, you will need to get your proposal budget approved in the Ag Budget Office before you can route it to Sponsored Programs Administration for the pre-submission review.
 Plan to submit materials to the Ag Budget Office at least three business days before you need to submit them to SPA.